Affordance-based Robot Manipulation

 Prompt tuning for vision-language-model to predict manipulation affordances in multi-task scenarios.

-An example of robot feeding the human with flow matching.
+An example of robot feeding the human.

 Comb the hair